 The meaning of legal translation is any kind of translation that involves translating documents that have a legal nature.
 The following list gives an idea of just how varied the sorts of documents there are that could be offered for legal translation.[contact-form-7 404 "Not Found"]

 - Acts of Parliament, new legislation, laws, and case reports;

 - briefs, summonses, and judgments that are needed in court;

 - litigation documents;

-- complete mastery of both the source and targeted languages;
+- fluency in both the source and target languages;

 Legal language and translation for the overseas market

 Lawyers are not expected to be able to be translators as well as lawyers.
 When lawyers need to work across languages, whether within the same country or between different countries, they are more or less dependent on the skills and expertise of the legal translator.
 The challenges posed depend of course not just on the differences in the languages but between the legal systems, too.
 To take a simple example, many of the countries that were originally colonized by Britain share a significant amount of British laws as well as their own.
 The legal translator may still need to translate documents from English into Malay or Hindi, for example, but the challenge of interpreting legal differences would be less than that needed from English to Japanese or Arabic.